Mrs. Sandy's Family Child Care

 I'm A Family Child Care Provider

 I am a licensed Family Child Care Provider in the State of IL.
-I can care for and supervise up to 8 children ages 6 weeks to 12 years of age in my home.
-When I began working with children in 1998, I had no idea then how much I would still be enjoying it today.
+I am licensed to care for and supervise up to 8 children ages 6 weeks to 12 years of age in my home.
+When I began working with children in 1995, I had no idea then how much it would impact my life.
 I offer a play-based curriculum.
 Learning through play is a term used in education to describe how children can learn to make sense of the world around them.
 Through play children can develop social and cognitive skills, mature emotionally, and gain the self-confidence required to engage in new experiences and environments.
-Through creativity and imagination the children will grow and develop.
-I believe that play must be enjoyable, spontaneous and voluntary.
-Play should have no prescribed learning that has to occur and it should involve active engagement and involve an element of make believe.
+Through creativity and imagination, children will grow and develop.
+I believe play must be enjoyable, spontaneous and voluntary.
+Play should have no prescribed learning that has to occur, and it should involve active engagement and involve an element of make believe.
 I believe that children learn best from the world around them and when they are given opportunities to learn new knowledge from prior experiences.
 It is the child's job to use and apply their knowledge, their skills and their understanding in different ways and contexts.
 It is my job as a teacher to use a variety of approaches to engage children in activities that can help them learn to develop a positive disposition for learning.
 I am a role model to give children positive attitudes about play, encourage them and offer them a balance of indoor and outdoor activities.
 I offer a variety of materials and experiences at varying levels of difficulty.
 I believe that giving children a choice of materials is important, because it provides them motivation for exploration and discovery.
-My play environment allows children to make choices.
+My play environment allows children to make a wide variety of choices.
 I help to extend children’s natural observation by providing the language to help children articulate what they see happening.
 I promote and enhance play by encouraging children to bring their interests and experiences into the play and asking questions.
 I help the children make hypotheses, recognize similarities and differences and to solve problems.
-Through my nature inspired program I can help kids learn to love and respect nature.
+Through my nature inspired program, I can help kids learn to love and respect nature.

 I'm a Mom